ethersphere/swarm-guide/contents/architecture.rst

 .. index::
    chunker

 :dfn:`Chunker` is the interface to a component that is responsible for disassembling and assembling larger data.
 More precisely :dfn:`Splitter`  disassembles, while :dfn:`Joiner` reassembles documents.

-Our Splitter implementation is the  :dfn:`pyramid` chunker that does not need the size of the file, thus is able to process live capture streams.When  :dfn:`splitting` a document, the freshly created chunks are pushed to the DPA via the NetStore and calculates the Swarm hash tree to return the  :dfn:`root hash` of the document that can be used as a reference when retrieving the file.
+Our Splitter implementation is the :dfn:`pyramid` chunker that does not need the size of the file, thus is able to process live capture streams.
+When :dfn:`splitting` a document, the freshly created chunks are pushed to the DPA via the NetStore and calculates the Swarm hash tree to return the :dfn:`root hash` of the document that can be used as a reference when retrieving the file.

 When :dfn:`joining` a document, the chunker needs the Swarm root hash and returns a  :dfn:`lazy reader`.
 While joining, for chunks not found locally, network protocol requests are initiated to retrieve chunks from other nodes.
 If chunks are retrieved (i.e. retrieved from memory cache, disk-persisted db or via cloud based Swarm delivery from other peers in the DPA), the chunker then puts these together on demand as and where the content is being read.